akello-io/akello/README.md

 Each microservice is designed to be self-contained, making it easier to develop, test, and deploy specific functionalities.
 New microservices can be added without disrupting the existing architecture, making Akello an ideal choice for modular application development.

-## Message Bus
-The message bus is the backbone of Akello’s service integration.
-It allows you to:

-- Add new services and connect them effortlessly.
-- Monitor and react to events happening across the platform.
-- Automate workflows based on these events, making your system responsive and dynamic.
-- Each service retains full control over its data by defining secure access for other services through the message bus.

 ## Contributing